Legal Insight Needed: Can Employers Limit Subsistence Allowance to 50% During Enquiry?

 Madhu.T.K

-If the suspension is extended beyond 90 days, the employee should be given 75% of pay.
-In some State Act (like that of Kerala Payment of Subsistence Allowance Act) if the suspension is extended beyond 180 days the employee should be paid 100% of salary.
-Salary for all purpose shall include basic salary and dearness allowance.
-At the same time if the extension of suspension is due to non cooperation of the suspended employee to appear for enquiry, the allowance shall be withheld.
+If the suspension is extended beyond 90 days, the employee should be given 75% of their pay.
+In some State Acts, such as the Kerala Payment of Subsistence Allowance Act, if the suspension is extended beyond 180 days, the employee should be paid 100% of the salary.
+Salary for all purposes shall include basic salary and dearness allowance.
+At the same time, if the extension of suspension is due to the non-cooperation of the suspended employee to appear for an inquiry, the allowance shall be withheld.

 Madhu.T.K